-Access to already stored result, data and method files is controlled by Windows operating system file management (NTFS) based on the permission specific for the user groups.
-For example, the operator can only read existing result or data files or predefined methods and create new result or data files once.
-The measurement sequence is a "closed" environment and requires the storage of a result file on exit.
-The result or data files includes the complete method, all raw data as spectra, including the deleted spectra and a run logbook as well as a signature logbook.
+Access to already stored result and method files is controlled by Windows operating system file management (NTFS) based on the permission specific for the user groups.
+For example, the operator can only read an existing result file or predefined methods and create new result files once.
+The measurement sequence is a 'closed' environment and requires the storage of a result file on exit.
+The result file includes the complete method, all raw data as spectra, including the deleted spectra and a run logbook as well as a signature logbook.
 A useful feature during an audit is the capability to recall the deleted spectra of a measurement sequence including information on operator, time, date and reason.